Jdog9862/free-for-all-project-6/README.md

-# free for all project 6
+# about me
+ project 2